priapu/priapu.github.io/_posts/2015-02-06-how-to-start-blogging-in-github.md

 ---
 layout: post
-title:  "How to start blogging in Github"
+title:  "How to start blogging in Github with Jekyll"
 date:   2015-02-06 17:39:10
 categories: jekyll github
 ---